 As part of Government Regulations, we are required to record all absences as "authorised" or "unauthorised".
-Authorised absences are due to illness or family bereavement and can also include time off to attend, e.g. cultural/sporting events, competitions which contribute to personal achievements, or music exams.
+Authorised absences are due to illness or family bereavement and can also include time off to attend, e.g. sporting events or music exams.

-Under normal circumstances we do not send work home in the case of absence.

-For medical or dental appointments, the teacher should be informed beforehand in writing.
+- Under normal circumstances we do not send work home in the case of absence. - For medical or dental appointments, the teacher should be informed beforehand in writing.
 Children should always be collected and returned by an adult on these occasions.
-As far as possible such appointments should take place out with the school day.
+As far as possible such appointments should take place outwith the school day.